 Former astronaut William Anders, who took iconic Earthrise photo, killed in Washington plane crash

-Retired Maj.
-Gen. William Anders has said the photo was his most significant contribution to the space program, given the ecological philosophical impact it had, along with making sure the Apollo 8 command module and service module worked.
+William Anders, a retired major general, has said the photo was his most significant contribution to the space program along with making sure the Apollo 8 command module and service module worked.

 The photograph, the first color image of Earth from space, is one of the most important photos in modern history for the way it changed how humans viewed the planet.
 The photo is credited with sparking the global environmental movement for showing how delicate and isolated Earth appeared from space.